Perform sliding-window K-NN or PCA imputation on a numeric matrix whose columns are meaningfully ordered.

 - maxiter

 Integer.
-Maximum number of iterations for the algorithm.
+Maximum number of iterations.

 - miniter

 Integer.
-Minimum number of iterations for the algorithm.
+Minimum number of iterations.

-- method
+- solver

 Value

-when flank = TRUE).
+flank = TRUE, target.

 Details

-The sliding window approach divides the input matrix into smaller segments
+The sliding-window approach divides the input matrix into smaller segments

 based on location values and applies imputation to each window